 The objectives of the Arts & Culture Loan Fund are to:

-- Provide a financing mechanism to address the short-term cash flow needs of small and mid-sized arts and culture organizations
+- Provide a financing mechanism to address the short-term cash flow needs of small and medium-sized arts and culture organizations.

-- Be a current general operating support grantee of the Foundation’s arts and culture program, either directly or through one of the MacArthur Funds at the Prince Charitable Trusts or the Richard H. Driehaus Foundation
+- Be a current general operating support grantee of MacArthur’s Arts & Culture program, either directly or through one of the MacArthur Funds at the Prince Charitable Trusts or the Richard H. Driehaus Foundation

 - Have an annual expense budget in its last fiscal year between $250,000 and $5 million at the time of its loan application

 How to Apply